julioacontreras/sintra/README.md

 ## Why?

-Can choose the services you need to create your application.
+Can choose the services you need to create applications.

 ##